 This component helps prevent excessive current from damaging the starter motor and other components.

 The starter relay is made up of several components, including a solenoid, a switch, and a set of contacts.
+The starter relay function in bike is very crucial in the ignition system of the bike.

 How Do I Know If My Motorcycle Relay Is Bad?